joshraphael/retroachievements/Guides/Eternal Darkness/guide.md

 _Witness Anthony practice self-mutilation_
 </pre></big>

-After Anthony goes through a few transformations and his body starts decaying, with the two-handed sword equipped, stand still for a moment.
+After Anthony goes through a few transformations and his body starts decaying, with the two-handed sword or Scramasax equipped, stand still for a moment.
 Part of Anthony's idle animation is for him to stick his sword through his hand.
 Ouch!

 ### Chapter 4: The Gift of Forever
 <a name="ch4"></a>